 - The currency of Russia is the Russian Ruble (RR).

 - Citizens of the United States and Canada, as well as other countries, are required to have a tourist Visa in order to enter Russia.
-Travellers to Russia must have their passports on them at all times.
+Travelers to Russia must have their passports on them at all times.

 - Crime in Yaroslavl is usually limited to the normal pickpocketing that tends to occur around busy railway and metro stations.
 To be safe, exercise the same amount of caution you would in any unfamiliar major city.